Jewish prayer: Rosh Hashana and Yom Kippur

 The services for the Days of Awe, Rosh Hashana and Yom Kippur, take on a solemn tone as befits these days.
 Traditional solemn tunes are used in the prayers.

-The musaf service on Rosh Hashana has nine blessings; the three middle blessings include biblical verses attesting to sovereignty, remembrance and the shofar, which is sounded during the service.
+The musaf service on Rosh Hashana has nine blessings; the three middle blessings include scriptural verses attesting to sovereignty, remembrance and the shofar, which is sounded during the service.

 Yom Kippur is the only day in the year when there are five prayer services.
 The evening service, containing the Ma'ariv prayer, is widely known as "Kol Nidrei", the opening declaration made preceding the prayer.
 During the daytime, shacharit, musaf (which is recited on Shabbat and all festivals) and mincha are followed, as the sun begins to set, by Ne'ila, which is recited just this once a year.

 Pesach, Shavuot and Sukkot

 The services for the three festivals of Pesach ("Passover"), Shavuot ("Feast of Weeks" or "Pentecost"), and Sukkot ("Feast of Tabernacles") are alike, except for interpolated piyyutim and readings for each individual festival.
 The preliminaries and conclusions of the prayers are the same as on Shabbat.
 The Amidah on these festivals only contains seven benedictions, with Attah Bechartanu as the main one.
 After the Shacharit Amidah, Hallel (communal recitation of Psalms 113–118) follows; on the last six days of Passover, Hallal is recited in its abbreviated form and customs vary as to whether a blessing is recited.

 The Musaf service includes Umi-Penei Hata'enu, with reference to the special festival and Temple sacrifices on the occasion.

 The Priestly Blessing ("dukhening") is pronounced during the repetition of the Amidah.
 While this occurs daily in Israel and most Sephardic congregations, it occurs only on Pesach, Shavuot, Sukkot, Rosh Hashanah, and Yom Kippur in Ashkenazic (and some Sephardic communities) congregations of the Jewish diaspora.
 Even when it is omitted, or when there are no kohanim present, a special prayer is instead recited by the hazzan after the Modim ("Thanksgiving") prayer) in commemoration of the priestly blessing.
 (American Reform Jews omit the Musaf service.)